ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 ### 5. Include scripts by relative path

-Usual “include” PHP statement is looking for a file [in multiple locations](http://php.net/manual/en/function.include.php) which we actually don't care about in PHP driven configuration.
+Usual "include" PHP statement is looking for a file [in multiple locations](http://php.net/manual/en/function.include.php) which we actually don't care about in PHP driven configuration.
 What we actually want is to be able to include files relatively to current script location.

 ```php
 $this->includeScript('blog.php'); // include blog.php in a current folder